think-cell/wg21/P3843-reconsider-std-nontype-rename.md

 * `FW` is a trivially copyable type, such that `FW` models `semiregular` and `is_empty_v<FW>` is `true`;
-* `fw` is a simple call wrapper ([func.require]{.sref}) with no state entities and with the call pattern `invoke(cf, call_args...)`, where `call_args` is an argument pack used in a function call expression ([expr.call]{.sref}), except that any parameter of the function selected by overload resolution may be initialized from the corresponding element of `call_args` if that element is a prvalue;
+* `fw` is a simple call wrapper ([func.require]{.sref}) with no state entities and with the call pattern `invoke(cf, call_args...)`, where `call_args` is an argument pack used in a function call expression ([expr.call]{.sref}),
 * for any type `R` and pack of types `Args`, both `fw` and `std::move(fw)` are convertible to:
   * `R(*)(Args...)` if `is_invocable_r_v<R, decltype(cf), Args...>` is `true`;
   * `R(*)(Args...) noexcept` if `is_nothrow_invocable_r_v<R, decltype(cf), Args...>` is `true`.